Carol I of Romania: Early life

-Prince Karl Eitel Friedrich Zephyrinus Ludwig of Hohenzollern-Sigmaringen was born on 20 April 1839 in Sigmaringen, in the Catholic branch of the family.
-He was the second son of Prince Karl Anton of Hohenzollern-Sigmaringen and his wife, Princess Josephine of Baden.
-After finishing his elementary studies, Karl entered the Cadet School in Münster.
+The future King Carol was born on 20 April 1839 in the town of Sigmaringen in southern Germany as Prince Karl Eitel Friedrich Zephyrinus Ludwig of Hohenzollern-Sigmaringen.
+Born into the Catholic Swabian branch of the House of Hohenzollern, he was the second son of Prince Karl Anton of Hohenzollern-Sigmaringen and his wife, Princess Josephine of Baden.
+His family was therefore related to the royal family of Prussia, but his family was also related to the Bonaparte family, the French imperial family.
+His maternal grandmother, Stéphanie de Beauharnais, was a Beauharnais, Empress Joséphine's niece-in-law and Napoléon I's adoptive daughter, whereas his paternal grandmother, Marie Antoinette Murat, was a Murat, Joachim Murat's niece, and the family thus enjoyed very good relations with Emperor Napoleon III of France.

+Prince Karl's father, Prince Karl Anton, would later serve as Minister President of Prussia from 1858 to 1862, a period in Prussian history characterized by a moderate liberal reform policy.

+Prince Karl of Hohenzollern Sigmaringen c.
+1860.

+After finishing his elementary studies, Prince Karl entered the Cadet School in Münster.
 In 1857 he was attending the courses of the Artillery School in Berlin.
 Up to 1866, when he accepted the crown of Romania, he was a Prussian officer.
 He took part in the Second Schleswig War, including the assault of the Fredericia citadel and Dybbøl, an experience which would be very useful to him later in the Russo-Turkish war.

-Although he was quite frail and not very tall, prince Karl was reported to be the perfect soldier, healthy and disciplined, and also a very good politician with liberal ideas.
+Although he was described as quite frail and not very tall, Prince Karl was reported to be the perfect soldier, healthy and disciplined, and also a very good politician with liberal ideas.
 He was familiar with several European languages.
-His family was closely related to the Bonaparte family (one of his grandmothers was a Beauharnais, Joséphine's niece-in-law, and the other a Murat, Joachim's niece Marie Antoinette Murat), and they enjoyed very good relations with Napoleon III of France.

-En route to Romania
+Election to the Romanian throne

+Search for a prince

+Prince Charles's predecessor as Domnitor of the United Principalities, Alexandru Ioan Cuza.

 The former Domnitor (ruling prince) of united Romania, Alexandru Ioan Cuza, had been expelled from the country by the leading noblemen, leaving Romania in political chaos.
 Cuza's double election seven years earlier, both in Wallachia and in Moldavia, had been the basis on which the Romanian Principalities' unification was recognized by the European powers.
 With him gone, the country was in danger of disintegration, as the Ottoman Empire and other powers initially accepted the unification only on the condition that it would end with his reign.